 You can now create reports quickly without

-You can apply the steps on this single sheet or other sheets to remove formula.
+You can apply the steps on this single sheet or other sheets to remove the formula.

-The grouped sheets that you will generate will benefit from improving your Excel skills.
+The grouped sheets you generate will benefit from improving your Excel skills.
 You can also use the ready-to-use templates from Simple Sheets.